hadronized/this-week-in-neovim-contents/contents/2023/Jun/12/4-updates/2-twin.md

 [It’s the Internet](https://en.wikipedia.org/wiki/1%25_rule).

-So this little update is just there to let you know that, end of the month, the domain name – _this-week-in-neovim.org_ – should be free again.
+So this little update is just there to let you know that, end of the month, the domain name – _this-week-in-neovim[.]org_ – should be free again.
 If someone in the community wants to pick it up and redeploy a version of TWiN – even my code –, I’m 100% okay with that.
 However, and that seems pretty obvious, if you do so, remember that you’re using _my code_, which is licensed.

 Feel free to reach to me if you are interested to make a seamless migration to the new IP address, whether you use my code, or your own.

+> EDIT: this-week-in-neovim[.]org is currently squated by some completely unrelated Neovim content. **Do not go there**;
+> instead, the new URL is https://dotfyle.com/this-week-in-neovim.

 Cheers.